murex/Kata-PascalTriangle/README.md

 ### Focus Points

 - Early integration of the code
-- Understanding of the difference between top-down and bottom-up
+- Understanding the difference between top-down and bottom-up
-- Understanding of how to make the best of both styles
+- Understanding how to make the best of both styles

 ### Source Files